.

 However, Caesar Augustus changed the Ancient Roman Festival, Vinalia Rustica or Consualia, the harvest festival, a time to rest after weeks of hard and intense work on the farms.
 At the PEACH, this is also our first harvest and time for rest.

 During the Renaissance, the Pope made this celebration a law.
 Although, he moved the date in honor of the Assumption of the Blessed Virgin, August 14th.
-At the PEACH, we keep the festival proclaimed by Augustus Caesar, August 15th, and on the 14th we honor the holy day of the Assumption, the Devine Sophia.
+At the PEACH, we keep the festival proclaimed by Augustus Caesar, August 15th, and on the 14th we honor the holy day of the Assumption, the Divine Sophia.

 Summer vacation begins for many on August 1st.
 At the PEACH, we honor August 1st as a day of family, and on the 15th, we officially start our summer vacation through Labor Day.